-Director William Brent Bell, known for his horror films such as Stay Alive (2006) and The Devil Inside (2012) is back with yet another creepy story The Boy.
-The movie has its share of tense moments with decent acting, but somehow it falls flat in the second half while shifting the path from horror to a thriller.
+The Boy is directed by William Brent Bell, who is known for his horror films such as Stay Alive (2006) and The Devil Inside (2012).
+The film has its share of tense moments and good acting, but it falls flat in the second half as it transitions from horror to thriller.

-Starring Lauren Cohan (The Walking Dead), The Boy narrates the story of Greta (Cohan) who takes a job as a nanny in a remote English countryside, only to discover later that the Heelshire family’s 8-year-old boy is a life-sized doll, named Brahms, that the parents care for after losing their actual son some 20 years ago.
+The Boy, starring Lauren Cohan (The Walking Dead), tells the story of Greta (Cohan), who takes a job as a nanny in the remote English countryside, only to discover that the Heelshire family’s 8-year-old boy is a life-sized doll named Brahms that the parents look after after losing their actual son 20 years ago.

-After violating a list of strict rules, a series of distressing and mysterious events bring Greta’s worst nightmare to life, leading her to believe that the doll is actually alive.
-So, is the doll possessed by some spirit?
-This is the sole question which will prompt you to continue watching the film.
+After breaking a string of strict rules, Greta’s worst nightmare comes true, leading her to believe that the doll is actually alive.
+Is the doll possessed by a spirit, then?
+This is the only question that will keep you watching the movie.

-Considering the plot and its narratives, I must say that The Boy started as a promising horror film but with some unlikely twists, it ends up disappointing horror movie buffs.
-While we must appreciate the fact that the storyline is designed cleverly to conceal the real truth of Brahms, it doesn’t have enough scare moments to hold the film for long.
+Given the plot and narratives, I must say that The Boy began as a promising horror film, but due to some unexpected twists, it ends up disappointing horror movie fans.
+While we must acknowledge that the plot is cleverly designed to conceal the true nature of Brahms, there aren’t enough scary moments to keep the audience engaged for a long.

-Also in the end, The Boy leaves you with a hint that there is a sequel on the card.
-While honestly, it’s not apt to dig further such a shallow premise, going by today’s horror films, one more is not bad provided there is enough screams sans cheap jump-scare thrill.
+Also, in the end, The Boy leaves you with the impression that there will be a sequel.
+While it’s not necessary to delve deeper into such a shallow premise, based on today’s horror films, one more isn’t a bad thing as long as there are enough screams and no cheap jump-scare thrills.

 Starring: Lauren Cohan, Rupert Evans, Jim Norton, Diana Hardcastle